coralogix/coralogix-aws-serverless/src/cloudwatch-logs/README.md

 * **LayerARN** - This is the ARN of the Coralogix SecurityLayer.
 Copy from the ``SSM`` serverless application the ARN that was installed on the AWS account.

 Do not change the `FunctionMemorySize`, `FunctionTimeout` and `NewlinePattern` parameters.
 The application should be installed in the same AWS region as the CloudWatch log group.

-**Note:** You can use log field as `Application/Subsystem` names.
-Use following syntax: `$.my_log.field`.

 ## License